makersacademy/rps-challenge/README.md

 The end of the 3rd week challenge at Makers Academy.

-The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
+The Makers Academy Marketing Array have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.

 The user stories have been extracted below: